 Group therapy is one of the best ways for recovering addicts to bond and work through challenges together.
 Group topics during rehab at our center may include stress management, triggers for use, and relapse prevention.

 Family therapy can help restore strained relationships within the family unit.
 We’ll use family sessions at our center to educate loved ones about addiction and recovery, issues cocaine addiction has caused in the family dynamic, and ways they can be supportive during your recovery.

 As a holistic treatment and rehab center, Vantage Point is proud to offer several experiential therapies to help assist your recovery.
 These include:

 Continuing Care and Levels of Treatment

-As the time for discharge approaches, you’ll work with your family and our treatment team to develop an appropriate aftercare plan that meets your continued needs.
-Some people opt to continue treatment in a structured environment and may opt for residential treatment or a sober living facility.
+As the time for discharge from rehab for cocaine addiction at our center approaches, you’ll work with your family and our treatment team to develop an appropriate aftercare plan that meets your continued needs.
+Some people opt to continue treatment and rehab for cocaine abuse in a structured environment and may opt for a residential treatment center or a sober living facility.
 Others may be able to step down into an outpatient program such as a partial hospitalization program (PHP) or an intensive outpatient program (IOP), both of which allow you to focus upon recovery during the day and slowly reintegrate back into the community in the evenings and on weekends.
 Other people may choose to return home with referrals to our traditional outpatient therapy program and referrals to available community resources such as Narcotics Anonymous.